A History of CSS

 Netscape ships <CENTER> and <BLINK> as HTML

 tags.
-More importantly, browsers start honoring <TABLE> for visual layout — not just
+More importantly, browsers start using <TABLE> for visual layout instead of just

 tabular data.
 Transparent 1x1 GIFs stuffed into table cells become a technique for pixel-perfect spacing.